lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 **Solution**:
 - Check that thresholds file exists: `configs/thresholds.yaml`
-- Verify CSV files contain the required soil property columns
+- Verify the in-memory tables contain the required soil property columns
 - Check that property values are within expected ranges
 - Review threshold values in `configs/thresholds.yaml`
+- Run `python -m src.analysis.thresholds` (or a quick REPL) to ensure thresholds load as expected
+- Inspect the per-property score columns (`*_score`) to see which property is pulling the composite down

 ## Configuration Issues